Final Project

 The Final Project provides you a means to explore a topic in depth, and to practice the skills you have developed this semester.
 You will use the scientific method (refer to Chapter 6: Research Design), a data set, and statistical analysis to answer a research question of your choice.

-You are expected to acquire a data set (more on this below), write a paper describing your project, and share a revealjs Quarto deck that provides a high-level look at your work.
-I have provided you with a content template for your paper and presentation, but please be creative and submit something unique.
+You are expected to acquire a data set (more on this below), write a paper describing your project, and share a presentation slide deck that provides a high-level look at your work.
+I have provided you with a content template for your paper, but please be creative and submit something unique.
 Below is a detailed description of the project and all required criteria.

 Paper